Products: How to Use AI to Design Functional Products

 Lower barrier for beginners: you can prototype functional ideas without being a Fusion wizard from day one.

-Turning waste into value: you can literally Recycle Old 3D prints into a new product by shredding, re filamenting, and printing prototypes.
+Turning waste into value: you can literally recycle old 3D prints into a new product by shredding and injecting new prototypes.

 Remember, Sustainable Design Studio can help you design your product even if you don’t have concept sketches.